 Accommodations and Modifications: Accommodations and modifications support changes in what is being taught or expected from the student with a disability by making assignments and learning activities easier.

-Child with a Disability: A child that has been evaluated and met eligibility requirements in accordance with the IDEA must have one or more of the 13 impairments identified and needs special education and related services because of the impairment(s).
+Child with a disability: A child that has been evaluated and meets IDEA and state eligibility requirements to receive special education and related services due to the impairment.

 Dispute resolution: The term for several processes available to parents when there is a dispute related to a violation under the IDEA.
 A dispute may be addressed using mediations, complaint procedures, due process hearing procedures, administrative appeals and civil judicial proceedings.

 Early childhood transition: This process refers to children with an Individualized Family Service Plan who are eligible to transition, by age 3, from early intervention (IDEA Part C) to early childhood special education (IDEA Part B) with an IEP.
 The process begins at least six months prior to the toddler’s third birthday.

 Educational and Developmental Intervention Services: The program operated by the military departments that provides early intervention services to infants and toddlers (birth to age 3) in overseas and designated domestic locations and related services for children ages 3-21 attending DoDEA schools overseas.

 Extended school year services: A component of special education services for students who require services in excess of the regular academic year.
 The primary purposes of ESY are to prevent serious regression of previously learned skills, prevent the interruption of a major breakthrough in learning and maintain skills for students with significant educational needs.

 Free appropriate public education: Children with special education needs are entitled to special education and related services provided at public expense, in accordance with an IEP that meets IDEA requirements.